kailash-manasarovar/statement/docs/timeline/2026/july.md

 ### Involving the locals

-- Related to the previous entry, my captors involved the locals in multiple schemes including the priest who, it seemed to me, was doing his best to be as irreverent as possible for good reason - did he know what they were up to?
+- My captors involved the locals in multiple schemes including the priest who, it seemed to me, was doing his best to be as irreverent as possible for good reason - did he know what they were up to?
 - It seemed that everyone in the local area knew what was going on.
 - The Balinese are not stupid, and they talk to each other, and even the women at the massage parlour down the road seemed to "recognize" me whenever I walked in.
 - The local Balinese men that recognized me grinned and giggled.